-Health and safety is one of Johnson Matthey's core values and we have been working hard to embed it in our culture, which is essential if we to achieve our aspiration of zero harm.
+Health and safety is one our core values and we have been working hard to embed it in our culture, which is essential if we want to achieve our aspiration of zero harm.

 We have adopted a safety culture maturity model (above) to guide our progress and employees follow five clear and simple safety principles: